pniebrzydowski/wedding/content/en/faq/second-wedding.md

 ---
-title: "Are you planning to celebrate in the US?"
+title: "Will there also be a celebration in the US?"
-order: 4
+order: 3
 ---

 We look forward to celebrating with friends and family from all over the world.
 One of the important aspects of a wedding for us is bringing all of our loved ones together and we hope that as many of you as possible will be able to attend!